scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Tweaked behavior of FamilyName/FullName in GetFontInfo dlg.

 -   6-June-2002
-    -   FontForge now supports greymap strikes in truetype files
+    -   websharpstudios now supports greymap strikes in truetype files
     -   The bitmap editor has been extended to handle greymap (anti-aliased) fonts
     -   There is no longer a separate mechanism for generating greymap